Read our tips on when to breastfeed your baby and how much milk they need.

 As a general rule, babies who are feeding well will feed for between five and 40 minutes at each feed (UNICEF, 2010).
 Your baby will let you know when they’ve had enough milk.
 They will usually come off the breast themselves, look sleepy or calm, and look around (UNICEF, 2010).

 During each breastfeed, your milk changes slightly.
-So the milk at the end of the feed (when the breast is emptier) is more creamy and filling than the milk at the beginning of the feed (Ballard and Morrow, 2013).
-Offer one breast and let your baby feed until they have emptied that breast fully.
-If they still appear hungry, offer the second breast – they may drink all or some of it (NICE, 2015).
-Start with this breast first next time.
+So the milk at the end of the feed is more creamy and filling than the milk at the beginning of the feed (Ballard and Morrow, 2013).
+Offer one breast and let your baby feed until they stop drinking.
+If they still appear hungry, offer the second breast – allowing them to drink as much as they want (NICE, 2015).

 Should I wake my baby up to feed?

-In most cases, healthy, thriving newborns will wake up for feeds and get all the milk they need (Australian Breastfeeding Association, 2017).
+In most cases, healthy, thriving newborns will wake up for feeds and, provided they are well latched on, get all the milk they need (Australian Breastfeeding Association, 2017).
 But there might be reasons why a newborn might be more sleepy and therefore need to be woken up for feeds.

 This includes medical reasons, such as jaundice, infection or a heart problem, or perhaps because the pain relief used during birth is still affecting them (Australian Breastfeeding Association, 2017).
 If you’re worried your baby might be sleeping too much and this is affecting their feeding, talk to your health visitor or call our Infant Feeding Support line on 0300 330 0700.